hstreamdb/hstream/README.md

 - __Reliable persistent storage with low lentency__

-    With an optimized storage design, not only can HStreamDB provide reliable and persistent storage but also guarantee excellent performance despite large amounts of data is written to it.
+    With an optimized storage design based on [LogDevide](https://logdevice.io/), not only can HStreamDB provide reliable and persistent storage but also guarantee excellent performance despite large amounts of data is written to it.

 - __Seamless scaling and high availability__